 Tutoring services are open to all CIA students.
 In addition to one-on-one tutoring, the tutoring center offers a number of workshops designed to support students in some of the more challenging classes.
-Online tutoring is available for students out on externship.
+Online tutoring is also available for all students.